obriencj/obriencj.github.io/content/blog/2023-11-07-year-one-of-cycling.md

 my feet moving.
 One two, left right.
 Everything ends, you just keep moving and you get there.

-We picked up a habit of riding one of her favorite routes, and drinking at a bar mid-way.
+Time passed, and We picked up a habit of riding one of her favorite routes, and drinking at a bar mid-way.
 Those felt like good times, but I wonder now how she actually felt.
-She would smile and I'd feel happy looking at her, but who knows what was behind that.
+She would smile and I'd feel happy just to be looking at her, but who knows what was behind that.

 Eventually we split up.
 Not during a ride, or after a ride.
 It was just clear we didn't like one another anymore, and I said so.
-She agreed.
+She didn't disagree.

 It's been hard riding alone.
 I miss her being there.
-I miss that feeling that there was this powerplant of a woman ready to just charge up anything, even long past the point where she was doing that sort of thing.
+I miss the feeling that there was this powerplant of a woman ready to just charge up anything, even long past the point where she was doing that sort of thing.
 I've kept at it though.
 I've set my own goals.
 I've ridden the